 Acute poisoning can present in a multitude of ways ranging from the asymptomatic through to the critically ill patient.
 Without warning a patient can appear stable one minute and then develop a life-threatening complication such as seizures or an arrhythmia.

-Bites and Stings are common acute presentations.
-Most fortunately are minor and require no more than symptomatic treatment.
-Snake bite however should never be considered minor and requires a high level of caution with respect to the immediate care of the patient (application of a pressure immobilisation bandage and splinting of the limb) and thorough clinical assessment including repeated laboratory investigations and admission for observation.
+Bites and stings are common acute presentations.
+Fortunately, most are minor and require no more than symptomatic treatment.
+Snake bites, however, should never be considered minor and require a high level of caution with respect to the immediate care of the patient (application of a pressure immobilisation bandage and splinting of the limb) and thorough clinical assessment, including repeated laboratory investigations and admission for observation.